AmazeeLabs/advagg/README.txt

    http, https, or // change it to be type file.
 If type is file but it starts with http, https, or // change type to be external.

-Operations page is located at: admin/config/development/performance/advagg/operations
+Information page is located at: admin/config/development/performance/advagg/info
+This page provides debugging information.
+There are no configuration options here.
+ * Hook Theme Info: Displays the process_html order.
+Used for debugging.
+ * CSS files: Displays how often a file has changed.
+ * JS files: Displays how often a file has changed.
+ * Modules implementing AdvAgg CSS/JS hooks: Lets you know what modules are using advagg.
+ * AdvAgg CSS/JS hooks implemented by modules: Lets you know what advagg hooks are in use.
+ * Hooks And Variables Used In Hash: Show what is used to calculate the 3rd hash of an aggregates filename.
+ * Get detailed info about an aggregate file: Look up detailed array about any CSS or JS file listed.

+Operations page is located at: admin/config/development/performance/advagg/operations This is a collection of commands to control the cache and to manage testing of this module.
+In general this page is useful when troubleshooting some aggregation issues.
+For normal operations, you do not need to do anything on this page below the Smart Cache Flush.
+There are no configuration options here.
+ * Smart Cache Flush
- * Smart cache flush button.
-Scan all files referenced in aggregated files.
+   * Flush AdvAgg Cache: Scan all files referenced in aggregated files.
 If any of them have changed, increment the counters containing that file and rebuild the bundle.

- * Remove all stale files.
-Scan all files in the advagg_css/js directories and remove the ones that have not been accessed in the last 30 days.
- * Clear missing files from the database.
-Scan for missing files and remove the associated entries in the database.
- * Delete Unused Aggregates from the database.
-Delete aggregates that have not been accessed in the last 6 weeks.
+ * Aggregation Bypass Cookie
- * Aggregation Bypass Cookie.
-This will set or remove a cookie that disables aggregation for the remainder of the browser session.
+    * Toggle The "aggregation bypass cookie" For This Browser: This will set or remove a cookie that disables aggregation for the remainder of the browser session.
 It acts almost the same as adding ?advagg=0 to every URL.

+ * Cron Maintenance Tasks
+   * Remove All Stale Files: Scan all files in the advagg_css/js directories and remove the ones that have not been accessed in the last 30 days.
+   * Clear Missing Files From the Database: Scan for missing files and remove the associated entries in the database.
+   * Delete Unused Aggregates from Database: Delete aggregates that have not been accessed in the last 6 weeks.
+   * Delete orphaned/expired advagg locks from the semaphore database table.

- * Drastic Measures.
+ * Drastic Measures
-   * Clear all caches.
-Remove all data stored in the advagg cache bins.
+   * Clear All Caches: Remove all data stored in the advagg cache bins.
-   * Remove all generated files.
+   * Remove All Generated Files.
 Remove all files in the advagg_css/js directories.
-   * Force new aggregates.
-Force the creation of all new aggregates by incrementing a global counter
+   * Increment Global Counter: Force the creation of all new aggregates by incrementing a global counter.

-Additional information is available at: admin/config/development/performance/advagg/info
- * Hook theme info.
-Displays the process_html order.
-Used for debugging.
- * CSS files.
-Displays how often a file has changed.
- * JS files.
-Displays how often a file has changed.
- * Modules implementing advagg hooks.
-Lets you know what modules are using advagg.
- * AdvAgg CSS/JS hooks implemented by modules.
-Lets you know what advagg hooks are in use.
- * Hooks and variables used in hash.
-Show what is used to calculate the 3rd hash of an aggregates filename.

 Hidden Settings:
 The following settings are not configurable from the admin UI and must be set in